rlohan318/Simple-calculator/Topic/selecting_elements/readme.md

-Sure!
-Let's start with the basics.
-When you build a webpage, you have a **document** (a webpage) with **elements** inside it, like paragraphs, images, buttons, and divs.
-These elements have specific roles, like showing text, allowing users to click, or displaying images.

 In JavaScript, you can **access** and **manipulate** these elements to make the webpage interactive.
 To do that, you need to **select** them first.